luksrocha/luksrocha/README.md

 ### Hey 👋

-My name is Lucas, I'm from brazil , and I'm majoring in Systems Analysis and Development, and working as a Developer since early 2020.
+My name is Lucas, I'm from brazil , and I'm majoring in Systems Analysis and Development and working as a Developer since early 2020.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes